o3bvv/hg-slackhooks/README.rst

 #. ``token`` is your API token.
 Currenlty token is given per channel, so you do not have to set channel name manually.
    *It's obligatory and it's a part of your unique webhook URL.*
 #. ``repo_name`` is a name of your repository. *It's optional.*
-#. ``commit_url`` is a part of URL for parcilular changeset. *It's optional.* If it is specified, link to a changeset will
-    be inserted in description of changeset.
+#. ``commit_url`` is a part of URL for parcilular changeset.
+If it is specified, link to a changeset will be inserted in description of changeset.
 Plain text short revision number will be used otherwise.